 - Two to five years of work experience in an occupation defined by the U.S. Department of Labor as such.
 These occupations often require a minimum of a two-year training or equivalent experience

-One cannot submit a request if they do not meet at least one of these criteria.
-If you do not meet one of these requirements, you will have to consider completing your high school diploma or acquiring a course that is regarded as equivalent to 12 yeas of basic elementary.
+One cannot submit a request if they do not meet at least one of these Diversity Visa Lottery requirements.
+If you do not meet one of these requirements, you will have to consider completing your high school diploma or acquiring a course that is regarded as equivalent to 12 years of basic elementary.

 Green Card Photo Requirements

-After you have met the previous requirements, you will be asked to submit photos (sometimes of your spouse and children too).
-The requirements for this photo might overly complex, and if not done properly, might even cause disqualification.
-So, here is a list – make sure you check it twice!
+After you have met the previous requirements for Diversity Visa Lottery, you will be asked to submit photos (sometimes of your spouse and children too).
+The requirements for this photo might be overly complex, and if not done properly, might even cause disqualification.
+So, here is a list of Green Card photo requirements – make sure you check it twice!

 - The background must be plain and bright – white is the best.
 No shadows.